 Alongside icons like Tyrrell’s Vat 1 and Lake’s Folly Cabernets, the offering from Australia’s oldest wine region has expanded to include some exciting new wines from young gun winemakers – many of them second-generation vignerons.

 For a long time though the Hunter Valley’s food offering wasn’t keeping pace with its wines.
 When I was asked where to eat in the Hunter Valley, I was often short on suggestions.
 That’s no longer true.
-Here’s six of the best places to eat in the Hunter Valley – some from chefs who’ve been there for years and some new blood – all offering food, wine and service worthy of the region’s exciting wines.
+Here’s seven of the best places to eat in the Hunter Valley – some from chefs who’ve been there for years and some new blood – all offering food, wine and service worthy of the region’s exciting wines.

 Bistro Molines Mount View